sammcj/smcleod/_posts/2019-06-29-leaving-infoxchange.md

 As Team Lead of Systems Operations I was tasked with melding the team and then for us to work to provide a stable, robust, modern and scalable platform for Infoxchange developed application hosting and product delivery and in a short time, with a small budget - we did just that.

-This 7~ year journey was exiting, rewarding and of course at times very stressful.
+This 7~ year journey was exciting, rewarding and of course at times very stressful.

 ---